SUPPORT THIS INDEPENDENT JOURNALISM

 The City Council approved the appointment of Dickinson on Tuesday, June 21, as recommended by a mayoral subcommittee of Mayor Derek Reeve and Councilmember Troy Bourne.
 The Planning Commission advises the City Council on local decisions and matters.

-Dickinson frequently attends City Council and other community meetings and comes to the Planning Commission directly from a spot on the city’s Cultural Heritage Commission, another vacancy the city will look to fill.
+Dickinson frequently attends City Council and other community meetings and comes to the Planning Commission directly from a spot on the city’s Cultural Heritage Commission, a role she will continue to simultaneously fulfill.

 Taylor resigned on April 1 to focus on his “growing family and new career opportunities,” according to a statement he issued afterward.